davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

     - If you're using `fgets()` to accept user inputs, remember that the "enter" key is logged as a `'\n'` character at the end of the string!
 You'll probably want to truncate that newline character as soon as you obtain the user input, and that's as simple as putting the `'\0'` character in its place.

+3. Work on built-in commands next.

-3. Work on command execution when given the full path to an executable.
+4. Work on command execution when given the full path to an executable.
+(Mode 1)

-4. Work on execution when given just the name of an executable.
+5. Work on execution when given just the name of an executable.
+(Mode 2)

-5. Work on built-in commands.

-6. Work on handling the MOTD.

 #### Example Output

 ```
 dsh> cd
 dsh> ls -la
 -rw-r--r--@ 1 dchiu  faculty  199  Feb  3 22:56 .dsh_motd
 -rw-r--r--@ 1 dchiu  faculty  1554 Feb  3 22:56 feelGood.c